Dherse/codly/codly.typ

 ///   annotation will only contain the start line
 /// - `content`: the content of the annotation as a showable value, if missing
 ///   or `none` the annotation will only contain the number
+/// - `label`: *if and only if* the code block is in a `figure`, sets the label
+///   by which the annotation can be referenced.
 ///
 /// Generally you probably want the `content` to be contained within a `rotate(90deg)`.
 ///